 These drugs are drawing in a huge number of young people.

-“We thought it was good news when demand for cocaine and heroin began to fall,” said Dr. Owen Bowden-Jones, founder of the Club Drug Clinic in London.
-But it wasn’t good news.
+“We thought it was good news when demand for cocaine and heroin began to fall,” said.
+Dr Owen Bowden-Jones, who founded the Club Drug Clinic in London.
 “What has happened is that they have been replaced by other drugs that we are trying to understand.”

 Maryon Stewart set up the Angelus Foundation after her daughter Hester died from taking what was then a legal high.
-Stewart says she knows “parents from all over the country who have lost kids” to these drugs.
-Yet when children in schools learn what is really in the drugs, “They feel that they’ve been duped and they feel that they’ve been cheated,” she told Sky News.
+Stewart says she knows “parents from all over the country who have lost kids” due to these drugs.
+Yet when children in schools are told what is really in these drugs, “They feel that they’ve been duped and they feel that they’ve been cheated,” she said.

 Perhaps more worryingly, parents are also ignorant of the dangers.
 “New research has found most (86 percent) parents are lacking the vital knowledge needed to warn their children about the dangers of ‘legal highs,’” wrote the Angelus Foundation on its website.

 Many of these drugs are chemically very similar to illegal drugs.
 The main active ingredient in Annihilation, for example, is a synthetic form of cannabis.
-Often, these highs are far stronger than the illegal form of the drug.
+Often, these highs are a lot stronger than the illegal form of the drug.